mohammadhy/pipeline-automate-jenkins/README.md

 2. Import Your Values in values.yaml

 ## Features
--  You Have DevSecops Pipeline That Automate DAST Anaylsis Like Zap, Nessus
+-  You Have DevSecops Pipeline That Automate DAST; analysis Tools Like Zap, Nessus
 -  We Use SonarQube And Trivy, Grype To Scan Our Image And Code
 -  Send Our Report To Defectdojo
+-  If You Do Not Need To Have Any Of Theme  On The Values File Change That Part To False